Glockenspiel/Fibers4U/README.md

 }
 ```

-Usually you will want to print to the console asynchronously so there is also concurrent input and output
+Usually you will want to print to the console asynchronously and thus there is concurrent input and output
 ```c++
 //asynchronous output
 fbr::con_cout << "Hello ";